dongxiaohuang/DecisionTree/README.txt

 predictions = testTrees(T, x2)

-where x2 should be two-dimensional numPy array of examples, and return value will also be one-dimension numPy array of labels.
+where x2 should be two-dimensional numPy array of examples, and return value will also be one-dimensional numPy array of labels.